skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

   sky launch -c dnn dnn.yaml

-If there is any error, we can fix the YAML and launch the job again on the same cluster.
+If there is any error, you can fix the code and/or the YAML, and launch the job again on the same cluster:

 .. code-block:: bash